 - Borrow for up to 20 – 25 years

-First time care home buyers will have to prove their ability to run a care home and will have a lot more steps to take prior to completion.
+First time care home operators will have to prove their ability to run a care home and will have a lot more steps to take prior to completion.

 The task is made much easier if you already have industry experience to fall back on.
 There are also a number of trade qualifications available, which will further bolster your perceived experience.
 By taking a registered management qualification prior to your application, you will improve your chances of a successful application.

-Another issue to consider is the time taken for a CQC application to be approved, allowing you to become a care provider.
-All applicants are interviewed face to face, and according to the CQC the process takes 10 weeks to complete, if the applicant is well prepared.
+Another matter to consider is the time taken for the regulatory body to approve you, allowing you to become a care provider.
+All applicants are interviewed face to face, and according to the CQC the process takes around 10 weeks to complete, if the applicant is well prepared.

-Experience dictates that the process can go on for much longer than this, so be prepared for delays in your application.
+Experience can dictate the process meaning it can go on for much longer than this, so be prepared for delays in your application.

 Potential lenders will occasionally accept projected trading figures.
 This is only usually possible when there is a material change to the business going forward.
 This could include a change to the management or staff structures, major cost savings or alterations to the care home itself.